influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/quickstart_installation/cluster_installation.md

 If you do not see your meta or data nodes in the output, please retry adding them to the cluster.

-Once all of your nodes are joined to the cluster, move on to the [next step](/enterprise_influxdb/v1.3/quickstart_installation/web_console_installation/) in the QuickStart Installation to set up the InfluxEnterprise web console.
+Once all of your nodes are joined to the cluster, move on to the [next step](/enterprise_influxdb/v1.3/quickstart_installation/chrono_install) in the QuickStart Installation to set up Chronograf.